 Summary

-Students will implement a close reading strategy to annotate and summarize an informational text about Generation Z slang.
-Students will use context clues to infer the meaning of slang words.
-With the knowledge gained from the text reading, students will create their own Gen Z dictionary of definitions.
-This lesson includes optional modifications for distance learning.
-Resources for use in Google Classroom are included.
-While this lesson is currently aligned only to 8th grade standards, it would be appropriate to teach in grades 7 through 8, adjusting standards as needed.
+Students will implement a close reading strategy to annotate and summarize an informational text about Generation Alpha slang.
+They will use context clues to infer the meaning of slang words.
+With the knowledge gained from reading, students will create their own Gen Alpha dictionary of definitions.

 Essential Question(s)